alex-kalanis/google-maps-php-services/README.md

  4. Create a new **Server key**.
  5. If you'd like to restrict requests to a specific IP address, do so now.

 For guided help, follow the instructions for the [Directions API][directions-key].
 You only need one API key, but remember to enable all the APIs you need.
-For even more information, see the guide to [API keys][apikey].
+For even more information, see the guide to [API keys][api-key].

 **Important:** This key should be kept secret on your server.